 - Also check out our complete list of the best web hosting providers

 A popular provider, Hostinger has some really affordable plans, both for individual users and businesses.
-Starting at just $0.99 (£0.8) per month for a single website, 100GB bandwidth, 10GB disk space and $4.09 (£3.3) for unlimited everything, except disk space, which is limited to 30GB.
-The $4.09 plan also delivers 4X processing power and memory.
+Starting at just $0.99 (£0.99 in the UK) per month for a single website, 100GB bandwidth, 30GB disk space, and $3.99 (£3.99) for unlimited everything, except disk space, which is limited to 200GB.
+The $3.99 plan also delivers four times the processing power and memory.

-This is another web host which caters for the more budget-minded, and of course that’s never a bad thing.
+This web host caters for the more budget-minded, and of course, that’s never a bad thing.
 Although do note that you only get the really cheap prices when signing up for longer term lengths with HostGator, so something of a commitment is required for the best savings here.

 The good news is that you get plenty for your money, and no annoying limitations, so even the basic plan allows for unlimited bandwidth, web space, email accounts and more.
 A 99.9% uptime guarantee is also good to see.

 Customer support is generally pretty good – although it falls down in a few areas, for example the web help forums aren’t moderated by the company itself – and we found performance was better than average in terms of site loading times.